ncatlab/nlab-content/pages/3/7/6/3/3673/content.md

 which corresponds by adjunction to precisely an $R$-algebra structure on $U f$.
 Thus, the right weak composition law for $R$-algebras lifts to a right weak composition law for $R'$-algebras.
 Garner's small object argument applied to $(L',R')$ then produces a monad over $cod$ with a right strong composition law, which is therefore an [[algebraic weak factorization system]] whose algebraic right maps are the $R'$-algebras, and in particular whose underlying right chlass is as desired those maps whose $U$-image is in $R$.
 =--

-In particular, therefore, the factorizations of any [[algebraic model structure]] lift along any adjunction between locally presentable model categories, whether or not they are cofibrantly generated.
+In particular, therefore, the factorizations of any [[accessible model structure]] lift along any adjunction between locally presentable model categories, whether or not they are cofibrantly generated.
 But the cofibrantly generated case can also be subsumed, by taking $(L,R)$ to be the one-step factorization produced by the generating left maps.

-The algebraic version can also be dualized, whereas the merely cofibrantly-generated one cannot in general; see [HKRS15](#HKRS15) and [GKR18](#GKR18).
+By invoking fancier categorical machinery, one can show more generally:

+\begin{lemma}
+  Suppose given a functor $U:D\to C$ between locally presentable categories and an [[accessible weak factorization system]] $(L,R)$ on $C$.

+  1. If $U$ has a left adjoint $F$, then $(L,R)$ right-lifts along $U$ to an accessible wfs on $D$.
+  1. If $U$ has a right adjoint $G$, then $(L,R)$ left-lifts along $U$ to an accessible wfs on $D$.

+\end{lemma}

+See [HKRS15](#HKRS15) and [GKR18](#GKR18).
+This sort of result seems to be necessary for the case of left-lifting; the simpler cofibrantly-generated argument does not dualize as directly.

 ### Verifying acyclicity

 The "acyclicity condition" that anodyne maps are weak equivalences is usually the most difficult to check.
-Sometimes useful is the observation that in the cofibrantly generated case, it suffices to show that [[sequential colimit]] of [[pushouts]] of images under $F$ of the generating trivial cofibrations in $C$ (i.e. an $F(J)$-[[cell complex]]) yields a weak equivalence in $D$.
+Sometimes useful is the observation that for right-lifting in the cofibrantly generated case, it suffices to show that [[sequential colimit]] of [[pushouts]] of images under $F$ of the generating trivial cofibrations in $C$ (i.e. an $F(J)$-[[cell complex]]) yields a weak equivalence in $D$.
 This is because the small object actually factors any map as such an $F(J)$-cell complex followed by a fibration; hence by the retract argument every anodyne map is a retract of an $F(J)$-cell complex.

 Another useful sufficient condition is the following, going back roughly to section II.4 of ([Quillen](#Quillen)).

 +-- {: .num_prop #PathObjects}
 ###### Proposition
-In the above situation, suppose that
+In the situation of right transfer, where $U:C\to D$ is a right adjoint, suppose that

 * $D$ has a [[fibrant replacement functor]] (in fact it suffices for individual objects and morphisms to have fibrant replacements; functoriality is not required).